Khushi119/C_MOS_INVERTER/README.md

      - **Single-click** the error number → Displays a description of the error.

 5. **Error Correction**
-   - If errors are detected:
-     - Go back to the layout.
-     - Fix the highlighted violations.
-     - Save the layout.
-     - Re-run DRC until no errors remain.
+   If errors are detected: Go back to the layout, Fix the highlighted violations, Save the layout, Re-run DRC until no errors remain.

 6. **No Errors**
    - If the DRC report shows no errors, proceed to the next verification step such as LVS.